Leviatan1121/UUID.js/README.md

 // we push an UUID to a list of unused UUIDs generator.reuse(first); // tells the generator that "first" UUID is available

-// we generate a new one (or and) the list of unused UUID list is empty now var reused = generator.newUUID(); // returns 0 (the "first" UUID)
+// we generate a "new" one (the recycled one comes first) var reused = generator.newUUID(); // returns 0 (the "first" UUID)

-var next = generator.newUUID(); // returns 2 (we get the next one)
+// we generate another one (the unused list is empty) var next = generator.newUUID(); // returns 2 (we get the next one)
 ```